 Gabby took his wand in both her hands and pressed it against her chest, scrunching her eyes shut.
 ‘It’s so alive,‘ she whispered.

 That’s not how you’ve described anyone else’s.
 Fleur frowned.
 She said my magic felt like running her fingertips across warm silk, or hot rose petals.
 Soft, but strong.

 ‘It’s like holding my hand in the river in winter.
 The current’s strong and it’s ice cold.
 I can almost hear the water whispering.’
 A wide, dazed smile spread across Gabby’s face and she screwed her eyes shut tighter.
 ‘I’m sure if I could just listen a little harder, I’d be able to hear what it’s saying.’

 Harry pried his wand from her grasp.
 ‘I think that’s enough.’

 Gabby scowled, stuffing pale, purple-nailed fingers into her armpits.
 ‘But I want to listen to the whispers.’

 ‘Don’t try stealing it later.’
 Fleur let a hint of stone creep into her voice.
 ‘Harry’s wand is quite unique; it has a liquid core and seems to be very closely bonded to him.
-It was reluctant to respond to you were pouring your magic over it to listen, and that was when he gave you permission, please don’t try it later.’
+It was reluctant to respond to you when you were pouring your magic over it to listen when he gave you permission.
+Don’t try it later.’

 ‘It burnt Neville when he tried to use it even after I gave him permission.’
 Harry replaced his wand up his sleeve.
 ‘It wasn’t particularly painful, but it looked quite uncomfortable.’